ESSS/serialchemy/README.rst

 Extend Polymorphic Serializer
 +++++++++++++++++++++++++++++
-One of the possibilities is to serialize SQLalchemy joined table inheritance and with it child tables as well.
-To do such the it's necessary to set a variable with the desired model class name.
+One of the possibilities is to serialize SQLalchemy joined table inheritance and it child tables as well.
+To do such it's necessary to set a variable with the desired model class name.
 Take this `Employee` class with for instance and let us assume it have a joined table inheritance: ::